Charlie Blackmon Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.47 team ERA ranks 21st among all MLB pitching staffs.
+- The Marlins have a 4.47 team ERA that ranks 21st among all MLB pitching staffs.

-- Marlins pitchers combine to rank 19th in baseball in home runs surrendered (58 total, 1.2 per game).
+- The Marlins rank 17th in baseball in home runs allowed (58 total, 1.2 per game).

-- Perez (1-0) gets the start for the Marlins, his third of the season.
+- Alcantara gets the start for the Marlins, his 10th of the season.
+He is 1-5 with a 5.21 ERA and 54 strikeouts in 57 2/3 innings pitched.

-- The right-hander last appeared on Thursday against the Washington Nationals, when he tossed five innings, allowing one earned run while giving up three hits.
+- The righty's most recent appearance was on Saturday against the San Francisco Giants, when he went 5 2/3 innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.